 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Create Subscription Version: Resend Successful to Local SMS Action

 This scenario shows the successful resend of a subscription version create.
 The resend of a failed subscription version create can only be performed by authorized NPAC personnel.